 9. Extend their free trial

 Did we mention people are busy?
 Sometimes, they just need more time to check out your product—or even dive in for the first time.
-Either way, extending the runway on your user’s free trial experience might be all they need to land safely.
+Either way, extending the runway on a user’s free plan might be all they need to land safely on your pricing page.

 A brief conversation can lead to your software positioning itself as the solution to more than one user-specific pain point.